mintychan/PayProof/README.md

 Built with [Zama&#39;s fhEVM](https://www.zama.ai/fhevm) - Fully Homomorphic Encryption for Ethereum

-Submitted for the Zama Builder Tracka
+Submitted for the Zama Builder Track by coderlu

 ---